 Schindler's List exposes us to the concept of the role of those people who were neither victims nor perpetrators but rather bystanders.
 Our lesson plan about the Iasi pogrom encourages students to learn more about various forms of assistance, as well as the motivations of non-Jewish rescuers in their efforts to help Jews during the Holocaust.

 We can examine the motivations of Oskar Schindler to help Jews survive and identify the process of change that Schindler underwent from being a Nazi businessman to a rescuer of Jews during the Holocaust.
-Our lesson plan uses Oskar Schindler as a case in studying the Righteous Among the Nations.

 We often refer to the Holocaust in collective terminology, i.e. the destruction of European Jewry, or the Six Million.
 As a result, we sometimes forget that, first and foremost, these are individual, human stories.
 There are many stories, yet each and every victim is a world of his or her own.
 Our interactive learning environment about Pages of Testimony features many lesson plans and activities to introduce students to the way in which Yad Vashem commemorates each and every victim.

 Schindler's List is based on the story of one individual’s transition from perpetrator/ bystander to that of an altruistic savior.
 Who were the other Righteous Among the Nations?
 What was this legacy of goodness, and why did they risk their lives during this period?
 In the activity below, we focus on the criteria for awarding Righteous Among the Nations and their individual stories.